I’ve been avoiding the things that scare me.

 On my afternoon beach walk, I ran smack into a glassy-eyed hippie holding a hand-made fishing pole with a large squirming eel dangling on the line.
 He had pulled it out of the waters where I often swim.
 The eel’s mouth opened and shut like one of Ursula the Sea Witch’s henchmen as the creature writhed.
 I quickly reversed course and fled back home, questioning whether I’d even have the courage to swim again.

-David promised to get up first thing and put a trap in the bathroom.
+David promised to get up first thing in the morning and put a trap in the bathroom.
 After 20 minutes of tossing and turning in bed, I drifted off to sleep.

 I woke to find that someone had accidentally opened the door to the bathroom and the rat was gone –obviously somewhere else in the house.
 I had no choice but to grab the vacuum, clean up the droppings, and hope that the rodent had found its way back outside.
 But before I got to the poop, I first had to suck up one of the large and gushy stinging centipedes that inhabit the island (and sometimes our home).
 Those things are creepy too.